indiu6/generative-ai/README.md

 The OpenAI Realtime API is a stateful, event-based API that communicates over a WebSocket.

-The app will be deployed using Kubernetes and monitored with DataDog, while React handles the frontend interface.
+The app will be deployed using Kubernetes, AWS EKS, ECR and monitored with DataDog, while React handles the frontend interface.

 ## Architecture Overview